 We do not maintain a mailing list, but instead kindly request you to use Moodle

 to ask questions with regard to the course.
 Please ask your questions in the Moodle forum whose topic best fits your question.
-If you need to contact the Head TA directly, please send an email to firstname.lastname@example.org (Update)
+If you need to contact the Head TA directly, please send an email to firstname.lastname@example.org

 instead of contacting me at my personal email address.
 I will not respond to requests sent to my personal email address.
 Please think twice before you send an email though and make sure you read all information here carefully.
 Based on previous experience, we received a lot of questions or requests that are resolvable with the information provided here.

 The course includes a total of five projects.
 Projects are code assignments that require solving machine learning problems with methods taught in the course.
 For each project, you are allowed to work in a group of one to three students.
 It is your own responsibility to form a group and you can find teammates in the lectures or on Moodle.
 The first project (Task 0) will be ungraded; its purpose is to help you familiarize yourself with the code submission workflow.
 The remaining projects are graded and are accounted for in determining your final grade for the course.
+More information including a tentative schedule is available in the project information sheet

 We will publish a total of six (optional) homework assignments during the lecture series.
 The homework assignments will be published on this website and some questions from the homework assignment will additionally be made available as a Moodle quiz